-See, e.g., Veeck v.
+3 See, e.g., Veeck v.
 S. Bldg.
 Code Cong.
 Int'l, Inc., 293 F.3d 791 (5th Cir.
 2002) (en banc).
 This case held that where local law had incorporated a privately developed building code, a private party's posting of the resulting local law did not violate copyright, because the law was in the public domain.
 Id. at 793, 802.
 However, the court distinguished cases concerning the incorporation by reference of materials "created by private groups for reasons other than incorporation into law," id. at 805, leaving some uncertainty as to the rule applicable to many voluntary consensus standards.

-See, e.g., OFFICE OF LEGAL COUNSEL, DEP'T OF JUSTICE, Whether and under what Circumstances Government Reproduction of Copyrighted Materials Is a Noninfringing "Fair Use" under Section 107 of the Copyright Act of 1976 (1999).
+4 See, e.g., Office of Legal Counsel, Dep't of Justice, Whether and under what Circumstances Government Reproduction of Copyrighted Materials Is a Noninfringing "Fair Use" under Section 107 of the Copyright Act of 1976 (1999).
 This opinion noted that there is no per se rule under which government reproduction of copyrighted materials for governmental use invariably qualifies as fair use, but also noted that such reproduction would in many contexts constitute a noninfringing fair use.
 The opinion focused on government reproduction for internal government use and did not consider government republication of copyrighted materials.

-monetary compensation where appropriate."
+This recommendation does not attempt to resolve the questions of copyright law applicable to materials incorporated by reference into federal regulations.
+Rather, the recommendation encourages agencies to take steps to promote the availability of incorporated materials within the framework of existing law.
+This effort is consistent with the National Science and Technology Council's acknowledgment that "the text of standards and associated documents should be available to all interested parties on a reasonable basis, which may include monetary compensation where appropriate."
 The Conference's research reveals that some agencies have successfully worked with copyright holders to further the goals of both transparency and public-private collaboration.
 Some agencies have, for example, secured permission to make a read-only copy of incorporated material available in the agency's public, electronic docket during the pendency of the rulemaking proceeding relating to the material.
 In other cases, the copyright holder has made the material publicly available in read-only form on its own website.
 This recommendation encourages agencies to take these or other steps to promote availability of incorporated materials, such as encouraging copyright holders to make incorporated materials available in libraries.